realsuayip/realsuayip.github.io/content/posts/django-class-based-views-are-better.md

 up, do you?
 Let’s say you did and CBV still had longer lines.
 Then what?
 It’s a good compromise; CBV promotes scalability and readability.

-## Class based views are too complicated!
+## Class based views are too complicated

 CBV are not complicated, they are complex.
 It requires a good understanding of object-oriented paradigm and that’s why being able to use them makes you a